Studies show significant IQ increases following Reflective Network Therapy

 The projects were of varying sizes.
 The average child had an IQ gain of 15 points with some showing huge gains and high achievements (untestable in one case becoming full scale IQ of 80, then 149, another case starting with a 40 IQ and having a similar rise of IQ and achievements).
 Some of the highest gains were among the 31 autism spectrum patients.
 The data have been subjected to comparisons with other methods, as well as to controlled studies.
 The outcomes were of high statistical significance.

 Dr. Gilbert Kliman, the method’s principal author, presented this data on Reflective Network Therapy’s multi-site program in June at the American Psychoanalytic Association meeting in Chicago.
 He was awarded a prize for leadership in treatment of autistic and other preschoolers in May by the Parisian Psychoanalytic Society and the American College of Psychoanalysts.
+Listen to his March 8, 2020 podcast IQ Rise with Reflective Network Therapy, interviewed by Harvey Schwartz, M.D., The International Psychoanalytical Association.

 Reflective Classroom Networks For Children On The Autism Spectrum, a presentation to Association Internationale Interactions de la Psychanalyse, CRPMS Universita Paris Diderot 7, France, American College of Psychoanalysts, USA, Paris, May 2014, by Gilbert Kliman, M.D., Medical Director, The Children’s Psychological Health Center, Inc., San Francisco.